Dental Bridges

 Who is suitable for a dental bridge?

-Individuals with one or more missing teeth are considered suitable for a dental bridge if they have healthy adjacent teeth or implants that can serve as stable abutments, and if their oral health allows for predictable long-term support of the prosthesis.
-The adjacent teeth must be free of extensive restorations, untreated dental caries, and advanced periodontal disease, as these conditions compromise the prognosis of the bridge and increase the risk of failure.
+When dental implants are not suitable or not preferred, a dental bridge represents the next most ideal treatment option.
+Individuals with one or more missing teeth may be considered suitable for a dental bridge if they have healthy adjacent teeth or existing implants that can serve as stable abutments, and if their overall oral health allows for predictable long-term support of the prosthesis.
+The abutment teeth must be free of extensive restorations, untreated dental caries, and advanced periodontal disease, as these conditions compromise the prognosis of the bridge and increase the risk of failure.

 Common types include traditional bridges (supported by natural teeth), cantilever bridges (supported by a single tooth), Maryland bridges (using resin-bonded wings), and implant-supported bridges.
 Selection depends on the location of missing teeth and the condition of supporting structures.